 Our contribution to (CHEMICAL) education

-- September 2018 – Present: Air treatment (MSc, 18h/year) at ENS Chimie Montpellier.
+- Since September 2018: Air treatment (MSc, 18h/year) at ENS Chimie Montpellier.
 The last year students (5th year) specialized in Environmental chemistry.

-- July 2019 – Present: Head of the internship/corporate relations office (Equivalent to teaching of 32h/year) at ENS Chimie Montpellier.
+- Since July 2019: Head of the internship/corporate relations office at ENS Chimie Montpellier.
 Mission = Managing the affairs related to the student’s internship, organization of meetings with companies, assisting students in the development of their professional project and internship projects, follow-up of student internships…